isabella232/gimp-book-painting/paint-dynamics-howto.md

 6. Layering

 #### Paint Tools and Dry Media
-For the traditional techniques as 'Outline', 'Hatching' and 'Cross Hatching' is possible to use all main paint tools to drawing (pencil, paintbrush).
-Instead, to 'Pointillism', 'Gradate' and 'Layering' we need paint tools with some capability to blending as is possible with 'Airbrush' and 'Smudge' (because they have control of Rate and Flow), though partially.
-The effective blending is done by blend modes applied directly on paint tool, what is possible only with 'Airbrush'.
+For the traditional techniques as 'Outline', 'Hatching' and 'Cross Hatching' is possible to use all main paint tools to drawing: pencil and paintbrush.
+These tools are interesting also to 'Pointillism', 'Gradate' and 'Layering' using the blend modes (Darken Only is my preferred), but the strokes are a bit uniform, some times it seems an opaque technique as 'Tempera' or 'Gouache'.
+Instead, using the 'Airbrush' or the 'Smudge', but mainly the 'Airbrush' because the Rate and Flow controls the blending is more effective and well done than other tools.

 ### Dry Media Marks and Emulation techniques